Postural drainage: Uses

 Patients must receive physiotherapy to learn to tip themselves into a position in which the lobe can be drained.

 Contraindications

 Postural drainage is often not suitable for infants in the neonatal intensive care unit, who may have lots of equipment attached to them.
 Postural drainage is more difficult if patients experience poor mobility, poor posture, pain, anxiety, and skin damage, usually requiring adaptations to the technique.
-Trendelenburg position which is head down position is relatively contraindicated in patients who have uncontrolled hypertension, orthopnea, recent gross hemoptysis, patients having intracranial pressure more than 20 mm Hg.
-Precautions should be taken with the patients who have rib fractures, osteoporosis, bronchospasm, and recent transplants.
+The Trendelenburg position which is a head down position is relatively contraindicated in patients who have uncontrolled hypertension, orthopnea, recent gross hemoptysis, and in those with an intracranial pressure more than 20 mm Hg.
+Precautions should be taken where there are rib fractures, osteoporosis, bronchospasm, and recent transplants.

 Risks

 Postural drainage is considered safe and effective, but may cause some side effects.
 The procedure is discontinued if the patient complains of headache, discomfort, dizziness, palpitations, fatigue, or dyspnea.
 Patients may be dyspneic after the various maneuvers, since the head-down position increases the work of breathing, reduces tidal volume, and decreases functional residual capacity (FRC).